ferzerkerx/viking-engine/README.md

 ## Description
-Viking engine is a very simple game engine for opengl, based on the nehe tutorials and done as a project for academic purposes.
-I found the project (originally for windows) and migrated it to Linux.
+Viking engine is a very simple game engine for opengl, based on the nehe tutorials and done as a project for academic purposes.Project was originally for windows and migrated it to Linux.
 ## Features
 - Supports Quaternions operations
 - Supports Matrix operations